Back to Home

 Furthermore, modern slavery and human trafficking are addressed within our financial crime framework.
 Shawbrook monitors its risk exposure to the facilitation of modern slavery and human trafficking through risk assessments, due diligence and ongoing monitoring measures completed on our customers and associated parties such as brokers and intermediaries.

-Although modern slavery and human trafficking concerns are of a generally low risk to the business, Shawbrook continues to ensure ongoing monitoring of suppliers.
-We assess and review anti-slavery matters with existing suppliers at the time when each contract is reviewed and/or renewed, and always at inception with any new supplier.
+Although modern slavery and human trafficking concerns are of a very low risk to the business, Shawbrook continues to ensure ongoing monitoring of suppliers.
+We assess and review anti-slavery matters with existing suppliers in scope of the regulations at the time when each contract is reviewed and/or renewed, and always at inception with any new supplier.
 We are also part of FSQS (Financial Services Qualification System), which is a community of financial institutions.
 It is operated by a third party, Hellios, which is recognised for providing total supplier information and risk management solutions and we are confident that this partnership strengthens our ability to systematically monitor supplier activity, ensuring full compliance with our values and relevant legislation, including the MSA.

-By having the correct tools (such as the MSA Compliance database and FSQS) and regularly reviewing our policies, we can proactively assess MSA risk.
+By having the correct tools and regularly reviewing our policies, we can proactively assess MSA risk.
 Should any suspicions of modern slavery be identified, the Group will take internal action and escalate through the relevant governance framework for review.
-If any of these cases are confirmed, relevant authorities are notified and all relevant relationships suspended (i.e. employee, customer, intermediary or supplier).

 Measuring effectiveness